Generic Name: sildenafil citrate

 Sildenafil Tablets Description

-Sildenafil Tablets USP, phosphodiesterase-5 (PDE-5) inhibitor, is the citrate salt of sildenafil, a selective inhibitor of cyclic guanosine monophosphate (cGMP)-specific phosphodiesterase type-5 (PDE-5).
-Sildenafil is also marketed as VIAGRA® for erectile dysfunction.
+Sildenafil citrate, USP phosphodiesterase-5 (PDE-5) inhibitor, is the citrate salt of sildenafil, a selective inhibitor of cyclic guanosine monophosphate (cGMP)-specific phosphodiesterase type-5 (PDE-5).
+Sildenafil is also marketed as VIAGRA® (sildenafil citrate tablets) for erectile dysfunction.

-Sildenafil Tablets USP are formulated as white colored, round shape, biconvex, film-coated tablets for oral administration.
-Each tablet contains sildenafil citrate USP equivalent to 20 mg of sildenafil.
-In addition to the active ingredient, sildenafil citrate, each tablet contains the following inactive ingredients: colloidal silicon dioxide, croscarmellose sodium, dibasic calcium phosphate anhydrous, hypromellose, lactose monohydrate, magnesium stearate, microcrystalline cellulose, titanium dioxide, and triacetin.
+Sildenafil Tablets: Sildenafil is formulated as white, round shaped convex film-coated tablets for oral administration.
+Each tablet contains sildenafil citrate, USP equivalent to 20 mg of sildenafil.
+In addition to the active ingredient, sildenafil citrate, USP each tablet contains the following inactive ingredients: anhydrous dibasic calcium phosphate, croscarmellose sodium, magnesium stearate, microcrystalline cellulose, opadry II blue and opadry II white.
+Opadry II blue contains: FD&C Blue # 2 aluminum lake, FD&C Yellow # 6 aluminum lake, polyethylene glycol 3350, polyvinyl alcohol, talc and titanium dioxide.
+Opadry II white contains: polyethylene glycol 3350, polyvinyl alcohol, talc and titanium dioxide.

 Sildenafil Tablets - Clinical Pharmacology